OMGeeky/homecontrol.esp-sensors/docs/mqtt_implementation.md

 ### MQTTClient

 The `MQTTClient` class is the core implementation of the MQTT protocol.
 It handles the low-level details of the MQTT protocol, including packet formatting, socket communication, and protocol state management.
+This class is now in its own module `mqtt_client.py` for better testability and separation of concerns.

 #### Methods